tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 ## Binding {#sec:binding}

-Binding is, in general, a declarative construct that associates a series of productions to a non terminal symbol.
-Each binding introduces in the environment (see [@sec:environment-scoping]) that association, and every production generated in that environment can refer to its non terminal symbol.
+Binding are, in general, declarative constructs that associate a series of productions to a non terminal symbol.
+Each binding introduces that association in the environment where it is declared (see [@sec:environment-scoping]), and every production generated in that environment can refer to its non terminal symbol.

 ### Closures {#sec:closures}